pcanz/pPEG/Readme.md

 In practice a small compiler step can be used to translate a pPEG grammar ptree into the actual parser machine instruction functions.
 The compiler step enables semantic errors in the grammar to be detected and reported, and it allows the ptree expression to be translated into a format that the parser machine can execute more efficiently.

 Programmers using pPEG do not need to know the details of the parser machine.
 The details for how to implement a pPEG parser are covered in a separate document: [The pPEG Machine].

-##  Portability

-The pPEG grammar source text can contain any Unicode characters, but the character encoding is an implementation decision.
-Many modern programming languages use UTF-8, but some popular languages use UTF-16.

-The pPEG grammar does not define any special escape codes of its own.
-The implementation programming language will provide the ability to specify Unicode characters using its own literal string escape codes.

-The escape codes must include this subset of JSON string escape codes:

-    \t          U+0009  HT tab
-    \n          U+000A  LF line feed
-    \r          U+000D  CR carriage return
-    \\          U+005C  \ backslash
-    \uFFFF      U+0000 ..
-U+FFFF

-Most programming languages also provide additional escape codes.
-An implementation may choose to use a programming language raw string to represent a pPEG grammar, in which case the pPEG grammar compile function must translate at least the basic string escape codes.

-The encoding of Unicode code points from `U+FFFF` up to `U+10FFFF` is implementation dependent.
-A host programming language with UTF-8 encoding may provide an escape code such as `\u{10FFFF}`, but a UTF-16 implementation must use surrogate pairs in the range `U+D800` to `U+DFFF`.

-The parse tree structure is defined in terms of JSON for portability, but only JSON strings and arrays are used, and how these are implemented depends on the host programming language.

 ##  Conclusion